 With telecom companies pushing 5G coverage in 2022, much of the infrastructure is in place, but the adoption rate is lagging.
 The primary delay isn’t the availability but the lack of 5G compatible devices bought.
 Since these are not bought yearly for most people or companies, the transition will happen over the next few years.

 5G can separate mobile traffic into lanes, offering stable and faster data connections.
 It allows for high-density networks, such as wirelessly connecting dozens of machines and integrating automation.
 By linking with IoT infrastructure, workers can interact more with machinery over long distances.
 By 2035, 5G is expected to generate $13.2 trillion in sales enablement.
-Organizations will continue to research new ways to use their strengths.
+Organizations will continue to research new ways to use their strengths, making it one of the quickest growing IT trends.

 8. Artificial Intelligence (AI)